 Are You Ready to Move Out?

-If you moved back in after you graduated from college or if you stayed at home while attending school, you may be anxious and ready to move out on your own.
+If you moved back home after college graduation, or if you lived at home while attending school, you may be anxious and ready to move out on your own.
 It can be frustrating to live at home with your parents when you are no longer a teenager.